 The Ontario Cannabis Retail Corp. which operates under the name Ontario Cannabis Store operates the only legal online marijuana sales for the province and serves as a wholesale distribution to licensed privately operated retailers.

 The Alcohol and Gaming Commission of Ontario (AGCO) regulates and licenses privately run recreational cannabis stores.

-In Ontario, 77 municipalities out of 413 opted out of allowing cannabis retail stores to operate in their municipalities.
+In Ontario, 77 municipalities out of 413 opted out of allowing cannabis retail stores to operate in their municipalities.undefined

 A few large municipalities have opted out including:

 Ontario is the most populous province, but not when it comes to cannabis stores.
-Currently, there are 23 stores that are open, with 2 more pending approval, which amounts to 0.2 stores per 100,000 residents over the age of 18.
+75 stores licenses were issues via two lotteries.
+Currently, there are 24 stores that are open, which amounts to 0.2 stores per 100,000 residents over the age of 18.
 For comparison, there are 24 alcohol retailers for every 100,000 Ontario residents over the age of 18.

 The Alberta Gaming and Liquor Commission (AGLC) handles distribution, oversight and licensing.
 It is also the regulator for privately run recreational cannabis stores.
 Retail stores are privately operated while the government operates online sales.

 Alberta currently has 311 cannabis retail stores or 9.1 stores for every 100,000 adults over the age of 18 in Alberta.